What is "edlah"?

 When I was little, all I wanted to do was be a teacher!
 I loved teaching kids!
 I started out teaching first grade in an urban public school district in 2006.
 I loved the adventure of working in an urban school, but it took so much of my time and I missed my time with my own young kiddos at home.
-In 2011 I decided that it would be best for my kids and me if I switched to teaching part-time.
-Doors opened and I was offered a job at a private Christian Preschool and quickly fell in love with teaching preschool education!
+In 2011 I decided that it would be best for my family and me if I switched to teaching part-time.
+Doors opened and I was offered a job at a private Christian Preschool and quickly fell in love with teaching preschool and early childhood education!
 I wish I would have started out in preschool from the start!

 Please let me know if there is anything I can do to help you teach your kiddos!

 My name is Melinda Myers.
 I assist Melissa in finding curriculum ideas, classroom photography, and help manage our edlah Facebook page.

 I currently work at a childcare center teaching tiny people all day long.
 I've worked with many different early childhood ages in both the daycare center setting and the home daycare setting.

 Before I worked in this childcare center I owned and operated my own in-home daycare.
 It was during those years that we first started testing the edlah curriculum with preschoolers in a homeschool environment, while Melissa was testing them in the preschool classroom setting.
 We were able to build a curriculum that could be easily adapted for either the one-on-one homeschool environment or classroom environment.